DeVinci-Innovation-Center/Classes/BLT/README.md

 This class project has to be made alone.
 However, it doesn't restrict you from asking for bits of advice or work with your peers.
 A project or a part of a project cannot be presented twice or more (for different people).

 ## Instructions

 The following instructions are the necessary conditions to present a project.
-The evaluation comes from a notation sheet given below.

 Instructions :
-- 1 substrate using Bio-source material ( kombucha, mycelium, ... )
+- Use 1 Bio-sourced material ( kombucha, mycelium, clay... )
+or
-- 1 simple process to fabricate your project that uses a simple (or low tech) approach
+- Deploy one simple process to fabricate your project that uses a low tech approach and/or reclaimed materials and
-- Mechanical characterization on how your prototype resists to different stimuli (strength, resistance to humidity,... )
+- Perform a  characterization of your prototype or samples, and how it resists to different stimuli (strength, resistance to humidity,... )

 > You must choose the characterization for the second phase (November).
-> If you want an exception, ask the course instructor for it.

 ## Deadlines